Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorems and

 The proof of Theorem \ref{thm:ess-pos} and the first part of Theorem \ref{thm:K1}' follows the idea described in the Introduction.
 We handle all the maps on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} at once.

-Let $\T$ to be the set of all symmetric (with respect to zero) finite non-empty subsets of $\R$.
+Let $\T$ be the set of all symmetric (with respect to zero) finite non-empty subsets of $\R$.
 The finite union of elements of $\T$ is again an element of $\T$.
-For every space $X$ on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} we will define an open covering $(X_{\tau})_{\tau\in\T}$ of $X$ indexed by $\T$, so that

-We will show that these coverings satisfy the following two properties for every $\tau\in\T$ and every arrow $\varphi\colon X\to Y$ on the diagrams: \begin{enumerate}[topsep=-4pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item[(i)] $\varphi$ takes $X_{\tau}$ to $Y_{\tau}$. \item[(ii)] The restriction $\varphi_{\tau}\colon X_{\tau}\to Y_{\tau}$ of $\varphi$ is a homotopy equivalence. \end{enumerate} Since every space on the diagrams is metric and thus paracompact, Theorems \ref{thm:ess-pos} and C' will follow immediately from these two properties and \cite[Theorem 1]{tD}.
+For every space $X$ on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} we will define an open covering $(X_{\tau})_{\tau\in\T}$ of $X$ indexed by $\T$ so that $X_{\tau}\cap X_{\tau'} = X_{\tau\cup\tau'}$ and $\varphi$ takes $X_{\tau}$ to $Y_{\tau}$ for every arrow $\varphi\colon X\to Y$ on the diagrams.
+We will show in Proposition \ref{prop:phi-tau-he} that the restriction $\varphi_{\tau}\colon X_{\tau}\to Y_{\tau}$ is a homotopy equivalence.
+The topology of every such space $X$ is induced by its inclusion to the metric space $\B(H)$, so $X$ itself is metric and thus every open covering of $X$ is numerable.
+Theorems \ref{thm:ess-pos} and \ref{thm:K1}' follow immediately from these properties and a theorem of tom Dieck \cite[Theorem 1]{tD}.

 \sub{Construction of coverings.} First notice that every space on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} arises as a subspace of one of the spaces on Diagram \eqref{diag:K1}.
-The spaces on Diagram \eqref{diag:K1} are divided naturally into the three groups: \begin{enumerate}[topsep=-4pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item[(R)] $\Bsa(H)$, $\rR\sa(H)$ and $\gR\sa(H)$ on the top. \item[(D)] The unit ball $\D\sa(H)$ on the bottom left. \item[(U)] The unitary group $\U(H)$ on the bottom right. \end{enumerate} This determines division of the spaces on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} into the three groups: \begin{enumerate}[topsep=-4pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item[(R)] Subspaces of $\Bsa(H)$, $\rR\sa(H)$ and $\gR\sa(H)$; these are the spaces on the top part of \eqref{diag:K1all} and all the spaces of \eqref{diag:+-*}. \item[(D)] Subspaces of $\D\sa(H)$; these are the spaces on the left bottom part of \eqref{diag:K1all}. \item[(U)] Subspaces of $\U(H)$; these are the spaces on the right bottom part of \eqref{diag:K1all}. \end{enumerate} The arrows inside each group are natural inclusions.
-The arrows from a space of type (R) to a space of type (D) are given by the bounded transfrom $\f$, from (R) to (U) by the Cayley transform $\kap$, and from (D) to (U) by $\kat$.
+The spaces on Diagram \eqref{diag:K1} are divided naturally into the three groups: \begin{enumerate}[topsep=-4pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item[(R)] $\Bsa$, $\rR\sa$ and $\gR\sa$ on the top. \item[(D)] The unit ball $\D\sa$ on the bottom left. \item[(U)] The unitary group $\U$ on the bottom right. \end{enumerate} This determines a partition of the spaces on Diagrams \eqref{diag:+-*} and \eqref{diag:K1all} into the three groups: \begin{enumerate}[topsep=-4pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item[(R)] Subspaces of $\Bsa$, $\rR\sa$ and $\gR\sa$; these are the spaces on the top part of \eqref{diag:K1all} and all the spaces of \eqref{diag:+-*}. \item[(D)] Subspaces of $\D\sa$; these are the spaces on the left bottom part of \eqref{diag:K1all}. \item[(U)] Subspaces of $\U$; these are the spaces on the right bottom part of \eqref{diag:K1all}. \end{enumerate} The arrows inside each group are natural inclusions.
+The arrow from a space of type (R) to a space of type (D) is given by the bounded transfrom $\f$, from (R) to (U) by the Cayley transform $\kap$, and from (D) to (U) by $\kat$.